sahuk/sahuk.github.io/_posts/2016-04-01-barnenshus.markdown

 date:   2016-04-01 00:00:00
 img: img/portfolio/submarine.png
 modalID: modalBarnensHus
-category: Accounting
+category: Board Member
 ---
-I am a board member and accountant for a local kindergarten and Montessori preschool.
+I am a board member for a local kindergarten and Montessori preschool.
+Responsibilities included are bookkeeping and financial oversight.